 all trading session and security price and status-related messages.

-To self-report a breach of the market integrity rules, market participants should continue to use the existing s912D process.
-Guidance on how to notify ASIC of significant breaches (or likely breaches) by AFS licensees under s912D of the Corporations Act is set out in Regulatory Guide 78.
+To self-report a breach of the market integrity rules, market participants should continue to use the existing section 912D process.
+Guidance on how to notify ASIC of significant breaches (or likely breaches) by AFS licensees under section 912D of the Corporations Act is set out in Regulatory Guide 78.
 Written breach reports may be:

 lodged at any ASIC office, addressed to Stakeholder Services, Misconduct and Breach Reporting, ASIC; or